 Emilia Larach, Psychology, Class of 2015

-Graduating from Marymount's Honors Program in 2015 with a B.A. in Psychology and minors in Spanish and International Studies, Emilia's passion for international education began when she studied abroad during her sophomore year in Granada, Spain.
-Her experiences overseas informed the topic of her honors thesis, which investigated the extent to which study abroad participation was associated with a student's self-identification as a member of the global community, and how this correlated with the dimensions of global citizenship.
-Following graduation, Emilia presented her honors research at NAFSA's national conference for international education in Boston, MA.
+Graduating from Marymount's Honors Program in 2015 with a B.A. in Psychology and minors in Spanish and International Studies, Emilia studied abroad during her sophomore year in Granada, Spain.
+Her experience overseas informed the topic of her honors thesis, which investigated the relationship between study abroad and global citizenship as it pertained to a student’s identity development.
+Following graduation, Emilia presented her honors research at a national conference for international education in Boston, MA.
 She then returned to Europe as an English teacher, working across Italy within English immersion summer camps, and later with the Spanish Ministry of Education in secondary schools in Zaragoza, Spain.
-Emilia recently completed her Ed.M. in Prevention Science and Practice from Harvard University, where she studied acculturation and student development during the study abroad re-entry transition.
-While pursuing her Masters, she also worked as a college counselor with low-incoming, first-generation students.
-Emilia currently works at Northeastern University's Global Experience Office as their mobility coordinator.
-In this role, she provides visa guidance and support to students and faculty traveling aborad, and is able to utilize her research to improve current practices and enhance office programming.
+Emilia completed her Ed.M. in Prevention Science and Practice from Harvard University, where she studied acculturation and student development during the study abroad re-entry transition.
+Emilia currently works as a Global Experience Advisor at Northeastern University.
+In this role, she provides guidance and support to students and faculty traveling abroad, and is able to utilize her passion for international education to improve current practices and enhance office programming.